SBU-BMI/quip_cancer_segmentation/README.md

   + Results are stored at download_heatmap/get_grayscale_heatmaps/grayscale_heatmaps and data/grayscale_heatmaps
 #### Confirm the results:
   + Compare the grayscale heatmap with the one on website: [https://mathbiol.github.io/tcgatil/](https://mathbiol.github.io/tcgatil/)

+# Docker Instructions

+A Docker image is available at: [pytorch docker](https://cloud.docker.com/repository/docker/hanle/brca-pipeline-image)
+## Step 1:
+Create folder named "data" and subfoders below:

+- change the BASE_DIR setting in conf/variables.sh to the path of your working directory
+- data/svs: to contains *.svs files
+- data/training_data: to contain training data
+- data/patches: to contain output from patch extraction
+- data/log: to contain log files
+- data/heatmap_txt: to contain prediction output

+## Step 2:
+- Run "bash create_container.sh" to create container for the docker
+- Run "bash start_interactive_bash.sh" to start the docker workspace
+- Clone codes from this repository to workspace of docker.
+- run: "mv quip_cancer_segmentation/* ."
+- Follow instructions for Training and Testing as below.

 # Citation